BJP retains Piyush Goyal as its leader in Rajya Sabha | Politics

 Sources said the ruling Bharatiya Janata Party (BJP) has communicated its decision to the Rajya Sabha Secretariat.

+Goyal holds the charge of three ministries -- commerce and industry, food and public distribution and textiles.

+An all-India second-rank holder chartered accountant, Goyal has also held the portfolios of railway, power and coal in the past.

-The saffron party will also have to pick its deputy leader in the Upper House of Parliament as the term of former Union minister Mukhtar Abbas Naqvi, who held the position, ended recently.
+The BJP will also have to pick its deputy leader in the Upper House of Parliament as the term of former Union minister Mukhtar Abbas Naqvi, who held the position, ended recently.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)